 Unfortunately, Ford’s V6 fetish doesn’t end there.
 Guess what’s not under the tin-foiled hood of the F150?
 Two cylinders.
 The over-hyped wrench and horsepower numbers are meant to reassure the blue-oval faithful, but all the comparisons only confirm what it ain’t.
 It ain’t an eight.

-Yes, the factory will let owners order something bigger… a little eight.
+Sure… Henry’s famed factory will let buyers assemble something bigger… a little eight.
 But all the real trucks begin at F250 (emphasis on the two) or sport bow-ties and ram horns.

 Ultimately, both performance and economy are expressions of freedom: Man’s inalienable right to be governed solely by the sole of his right foot.